-Austin Child Support Attorneys
+Austin Child Support Lawyers

 Under Texas law, all parents have a legal duty to financially support their children, regardless of whether they are present in the child’s life or not.
 Child support is legally mandated, periodic payments that are meant to offset the costs of a child’s general well being, from basic necessities to expenses associated with education and health care.
 Usually, the non-custodial parent pays child support to the parent who has primary custody and incurs most of the child’s living expenses.
 However, there are situations where both parents can be ordered by a judge to pay child support.
 Decisions regarding who must pay whom depend on who has physical custody of the child.
 The parent obligated to pay child support is referred to as the “obligor,” while the parent receiving payments is called the “obligee.”